AngeloSaez/Palette-Maker/README.md

 1. Pick hue derivation method
   - There are multiple ways to come up with what the hues will be given.
 The default setting is equidistant hues.

-2 Pick hue count
+2. Pick hue count
   - Pick the distinct hues to be used for each of the subsequent steps.

-3.Pick swatch/value count
+3. Pick swatch/value count
   - Pick the length of the gradient for each hue between complete black and complete white.

-4.Adjust saturation
+4. Adjust saturation
   - Starting from 100% saturation decrease as needed.

-5.Adjust brightness
+5. Adjust brightness
   - Starting from 100% brightness decrease as needed.

-6.Adjust tint
+6. Adjust tint
   - Adjust the overall tint of the whole palette.
 Even effects the black and white colors.
 Takes a weighted average of each swatch and the tint.

-7.Pick render style
+7. Pick render style
   - Decide if you want to include gradients between hues or to use the basic rendering style.

-8.Export
+8. Export
   - Exports to your desktop as a png of a decently large resolution.
 If you have a folder named 'palettes' on your desktop, it will export there instead.